why a 3d coin scanner?

 - leds (just some bright led with a wide viewing angle)

 the total cost of the components including the raspberry pi, the camera and the lens is a little over $100.

-the 3d coin scanner does not create the 3d model from the images. the device only takes the images in sequential order with a python script. the images are then processed into a point cloud using another python program. finally the point cloud is meshed with meshlab or cloudcompare and further processed in blender.
+the 3d coin scanner does not create the 3d model from the images directly. the device takes images in sequential order with the help of a python script. the images are then processed into a point cloud using another python program. finally the point cloud is meshed with meshlab or cloudcompare and further processed in blender.

 3d scans of various swiss coins: